nathanhammond/iosfont/README.md

 ## Miscellaneous
 - This script was tested with Google's new Android font, Roboto.
 You can download Roboto from here: http://www.fontsquirrel.com/fonts/roboto
+- This script has only been tested on OS X 10.6.8 and iOS 5.0.1.
+YMMV.
-- This is the first time I've written more than ten lines of Python code.
+- This is the first time I've written more than ten lines of Python code in one sitting.
 Any Pythonistas out there may send me pull requests to show me how to do things in a more Pythonic way.
 - Information sourced from these fine places:
   - http://www.enjoygadgets.com/blog/gadgets/2011/01/06/how-to-add-fonts-to-your-iphone/
   - http://www.typophile.com/node/81351